ritu-29/UNIVERSITY_COURSE_MANAGEMENT_SYSTEM_SQL/README.md

 The **University Course Management System** successfully demonstrates how SQL can be used to create, manage, and analyze structured academic data using relational database concepts and advanced querying techniques.

-This project provides a strong foundation for understanding real-world database management systems used in universities and organizations.

----

-⭐ If you like this project, don't forget to star the repository!